 Tim o’Reilly: What’s the future and Why it’s up to us

 Pete Trainor: An author, applied Artificial Intelligence designer, technologist, accidental polymath, mental health campaigner and co-founder of Us Ai.
 He talks all over the world on creative & social technologies, data, Ai and the physiological & psychological effects on their audiences.

-Read Futureheads’ Be Kaler’s write up on the hype / trust issues around AI.
+Read Futureheads’ Be Kaler’s write-up on the hype / trust issues around AI.

 Read OECD’s white papers on the Future of Work, and the list breakdown of routine and non routine jobs that will stay or go in the near future.

-Events to attend
+Events to watch:

 · Internet Freedom Festival- Valencia, Spain- Yearly event every March.